Eco Council

 The Eco Council members in Year 4, 5 & 6 were recently invited to help the volunteers of the local community group ‘Civic Pride’ to plant the areas surrounding our school.
 They had a lesson in how to prepare the beds and handle the new plants.
 Well done Eco Council members!

-St James’ Eco Council have spent time planting trees around the school grounds.
+St James’ Eco Council have spent time planting trees and flowers around the school grounds.
 A Silver Birch, A Cherry Tree and a Hawthorne, kindly donated to school as part of the Bishops Harvest Appeal.